ibrokemycomputer/cook-seed/README.md

 ```
 // Build
-build          - The Pathfinder build process.
+build          - The cook build process.
 Use the dev/stage/prod variants, where necessary, to benefit from environment-specific rules.
 build:dev      - Build with dev rules
 build:stage    - Build with stage rules
 build:prod     - Build with prod rules